sajjadGG/book-python/basics/syntax/assignment.rst

 >>> name = 'Mark Watney'
 >>> Name = 'Jan Twardowski'

 Capital letters by convention has different meaning.
 The code will run without errors or warnings, but you can mislead others.
 Remember code is read by 80% of a time, and written in 20%.

 Not ok by convention :

->>> firstName = 'Mark'  # Camel Case - not used in Python (/C/C++/Java/JS convention)
+>>> firstName = 'Mark'  # Camel Case - not used in Python
 >>> Firstname = 'Mark'  # Pascal Case - reserved for class names
 >>> FirstName = 'Mark'  # Pascal Case - reserved for class names

+Camel Case convention is not used in Python.
+It is common in other programming language such as C / C++ / C# / Java / JavaScript.

 You can put numbers in variables: